 There may be situations in which you can have better and/or more affordable long-term disability insurance coverage by owning more than one insurance policy.

 Owning multiple separate disability insurance policies is often referred to as a combination plan, or “stacking.”
-The basic purpose of stacking is having the best possible disability coverage with multiple policies than one could have with just a single policy.
+The goal of stacking is to create the best possible disability coverage with multiple policies.

 Stacking disability insurance can increase your maximum benefit

 Another use for stacking is to obtain coverage with a larger monthly benefit than what you would be able to get with a single disability insurance policy.

 Disability insurers have maximum benefit amounts they will issue to physicians, regardless of what you earn.
 A single policy may limit you to a $15,000 monthly benefit, even if you currently earn $35,000 a month in income.
 Buying more than one policy is a way to avoid being limited by those maximums.

 Insurers also state in their contracts that a policyholder can collect a total maximum monthly benefit from all the disability insurance policies they own.

 For example, if you own a policy from The Standard and one or more individual policies from other carriers, The Standard will allow the insured a total maximum monthly benefit of $30,000 from all policies owned.
 If your second policy is group coverage, you can receive a maximum monthly benefit of $35,000 from all policies.